Science World BC Place Stadium

 Evidently, from just the right photographic angle, it looks as if the subject is holding the Science World sphere up between their hands.

 A circumnavigation of False Creek could go either clockwise or counter clockwise.
 This website will go counter clockwise from Science World along the north side first.

-The Seaside Bicycle Route leads to the Plaza of Nations - Edgewater Casino buildings.
+The Seaside Bicycle Route leads to the Plaza of Nations buildings.

-The glass structure on the left is the Edgewater Casino.
+The glass structure on the left was The Edgewater Casino when these photos were taken in 2014.
 The grey buildings on the right/centre are the Plaza of Nations offices.
-Two of the Plaza's tenants are nightclubs; Gossip and BLVD 22.
-This is also the home of Pacific Boulevard Marina which hosts several charter boats.
+(In 2014 some of the Plaza's tenants included the nightclubs; Gossip and BLVD 22 and was also the home of Pacific Boulevard Marina which hosted several charter boats.

-One of those is the Queen of Diamonds for those times when rowing just won't do.
+One of those was the Queen of Diamonds for those times when rowing just won't do.

-This shady wooded pathway is found just on the other side of the Plaza of Nations/Casino area.
+This shady wooded pathway is found just on the other (west) side of the Plaza of Nations area.

 The first public park on the north side is Cooper's Park.
-This site contains a playground, skate park, ample open lawn and...
+It features a playground, skateboard park, ample open lawn and...

 ...this pair of push-button dog watering stations.